- How do I debug test failures in the Redis Challenge?

 The easiest way to debug problems with your redis implementation is to compare it to the official implementation.
 To do this, we’ll need a few tools handy.

 Since redis-cli & redis-server communicate with each over using TCP, we’ll need a tool to inspect TCP messages.
 Install Wireshark.
+If you prefer CLI tools you can also use tcpdump.

 Run Wireshark and use